eaupright/Wicked-Problems/README.md

 # Hello, Everyone!

-This is my first repository
+This is my repository for the COLL 100 course, Wicked Problems.

-## This is a picture of me:
+### This is a picture of me:

 ![](wmpicture.jpg)

+### Index of Projects & Assignments